gavollink/termread/TP_History.md

 either 20 or 22 characters of customizable response.
 The `ENQ` function was included in ASCII since its 1963 introduction.

-Even ASCII was only a US standard, and while common was not capable of printing European alphabets.
+Even ASCII was only a US standard, and while common, it was not capable of printing European alphabets.

 # End of Line